openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 -   **binCallbackPort**
 Callback port of the binding's BIN-RPC server, default is 9126 and counts up for each additional bridge

--   **aliveInterval DEPRECATED, not necessary anymore** The interval in seconds to check if the communication with the Homematic gateway is still alive.
+-   **aliveInterval** (DEPRECATED, not necessary anymore) The interval in seconds to check if the communication with the Homematic gateway is still alive.
 If no message receives from the Homematic gateway, the RPC server restarts (default = 300)

--   **reconnectInterval DEPRECATED, not necessary anymore** The interval in seconds to force a reconnect to the Homematic gateway, disables aliveInterval!
+-   **reconnectInterval** (DEPRECATED, not necessary anymore) The interval in seconds to force a reconnect to the Homematic gateway, disables "aliveInterval"!
 (0 = disabled, default = disabled).
-If you have no sensors which sends messages in regular intervals and/or you have low communication, the aliveInterval may restart the connection to the Homematic gateway to often.
+If you have no sensors which sends messages in regular intervals and/or you have low communication, the "aliveInterval" may restart the connection to the Homematic gateway to often.
-The reconnectInterval disables the aliveInterval and reconnects after a fixed period of time.
+The "reconnectInterval" disables the "aliveInterval" and reconnects after a fixed period of time.
 Think in hours when configuring (one hour = 3600)

 -   **timeout**